DiscU/DiscU/README.md

 OneOf<True,False,Unknown> success = trueOrFalse.ToOneOf<True,False,Unknown>();

 // this will fail at runtime as the new OneOf doesn't support True
-// (compile-time checks not yet available, yet to figure out how to do that) OneOf<False, Unknown> fail = trueOrFalse.ToOneOf<False, Unknown>();
+// (compile-time checks not available, the number of options is too large) OneOf<False, Unknown> fail = trueOrFalse.ToOneOf<False, Unknown>();
 ```